 The First Spiritual Exercises

-Take a slow scroll down this page to meet the First Spiritual Exercises of Saint Ignatius Loyola – what it is, how it works and why it is a powerful companion for a spiritual life.
+Take a slow scroll down this page to meet the First Spiritual Exercises of Saint Ignatius Loyola – what it is and how it works in spiritual life.

 The Spiritual Exercises is the very best thing that in this life, I can think, perceive or understand for helping a person benefit her or himself as well as bringing fruit, benefit, and advantage to many others; for even if you felt no need for the former, you will see immeasurably and incomparably you will be helped with regard to the latter.